cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     // Note that the event should be emitted by this function only in the asynchrounous ack case.
 Otherwise the event is emitted during the onReceive packet=getPacket(destChannelId,sequence)
     if(packet!=nil){
-        // construct acknowlegement event by concatenating each app acknowledgment together with a "/" delimiter ackString = ""
-        for i, ack in acknowledgment {
+        // emit an acknowledgement event for each app acknowledgement in the acknowledgement for i, ack in acknowledgment {
-            ackString = ackString + toHex(ack)
-            if i !== len(acknowledgement) - 1 {
-                ackString = ackString + "/"
-            }
-        }
             emitEvents("write_acknowledgement", {
+                sourceChannel: packet.sourceChannel,
+                destChannel: packet.destChannel,
                 sequence: packet.sequence, // value is string in decimal format
-        sourceId: packet.channelSourceId,
-        destId: packet.channelDestId,
+                payloadSequence: i, // value is string in decimal format
-        acknowledgement: ackString,
+                acknowledgement: toHex(ack),
             })
+        }

         // Event Emission for receive packet. emit again so relayer can reconstruct the packet emitEvents("recv_packet", {
-        sourceId: sourceChannelId,
+            sourceChannel: sourceChannelId,
-        destId: channel.counterpartyChannelId,
+            destChannel: channel.counterpartyChannelId,
             sequence: sequence, // value is string in decimal format
             timeoutTimestamp: timeoutTimestamp, // value is string in decimal format
             payloadLength: len(payloads), // value is string in decimal format
             // include first payload data in events if there is only one payload
             version: payload[0].version,
             encoding: payload[0].encoding,
             data: toHex(payload[0].appData) // emit app bytes as string in hex format })

         // for multi payload cases, we will emit each payload as a separate event